Getaway Guide: Yosemite National Park

 The area comprising present-day Los Angeles County has a history that’s not too dissimilar from the rest of the counties in the state.
 Settled by small groups of Native Americans for centuries, Los Angeles County got its first European contact in 1769 when Gaspar de Portola camped on what is now the banks of the Los Angeles River with a group of missionaries.

-In 1771, the San Gabriel Mission was founded by Father Junipero Serra as the center of the first community in an area inhabited by Gabrielino Indians.
-About ten years after this, a group of 11 families was recruited from Mexico to resettle in a spot selected by then Alta California Governor Felipe de Neve with the goal of establishing a new pueblo.
-The settlement was called El Pueblo de la Reyna de Los Angeles, which translates to “the Pueblo of the Queen of the Angels.”
-Over time, the area became known as the Ciudad de Los Angeles, which meant “City of Angels”—a name Los Angeles County is still called today.
+In 1771, the San Gabriel Mission was established by Father Junipero Serra, marking the foundation of the first community in an area originally inhabited by the Gabrielino Indians.
+Approximately a decade later, in an effort initiated by then Alta California Governor Felipe de Neve, a group of 11 families from Mexico was brought to settle a specifically chosen site.
+This new settlement was named El Pueblo de la Reyna de Los Angeles, translating to "the Pueblo of the Queen of the Angels."
+As time passed, the area evolved into what was known as Ciudad de Los Angeles, or "City of Angels," a name that persists for Los Angeles County to this day.

 American vessels began arriving in the Los Angeles County area in the early 1800s.
 The first English-speaking inhabitant, a carpenter named Joseph Chapman, settled in the area in 1818.
 Fun fact: Chapman helped build the church facing the town’s central plaza, which is a structure that stands to this day.
 By the 1840s, Los Angeles was already the largest town in Southern California.